WillN5/GR-Yaris-Startup-Controller/README.md

 * Select Sport/Track mode

 In this repository you will find:
-* Installation Guide <- probably a good place to start
+* Overview & Installation Guide <- probably a good place to start
 * Car wiring information
 * PCB schematic
 * Gerber files